 Social Media Frauds

 Another threat that is associated with frauds involve social media.
 Through agencies such as Facebook, GoFundMe, Kickstarter, Twitter, and more an individual can collect money for any purpose and does not need to provide proof to that agency of what the funds were used for.
-This places the individual at risk not only for the fraud of the funds, but also theft of their personal information and misuse.
+This places the individual at risk not only for the fraud of the funds but also the theft of their personal information and misuse.

 The only real way to avoid being caught in the web of one of these scams is to research who you give your money to.
 It is important to know who and what you are giving money to.
 The sources that collect these funds are often used to promote illegal activity such as illicit drugs.
 These agencies can be avoided by checking who you donate to online.
 These agencies target individuals via various methods to collect their information for misuse.
 There are also fake profiles on many platforms.
 These are used to boost follower counts.
-This would grant the host more advertising revenue, sponsors and donations.
+This would grant the host more advertising revenue, sponsors, and donations.
 Many platforms such as Twitter and Facebook have begun to purge the bots, however many still exist.

 If you are a part of a fundraising attempt on social media, it is important to know of others that are misusing the platform and prevent yourself from slipping to that side.
-Those individuals are subject to charges of embezzlement, fraud, larceny and civil suits as well.
+Those individuals are subject to charges of embezzlement, fraud, larceny, and civil suits as well.
 The fines can include restitution to the victims in addition to jail time for the act itself.
-An attorney should be contacted as soon as possible if you suspect you are involved in a fraudulent activity to prevent yourself from facing the various charges.
+An attorney should be contacted as soon as possible if you suspect you are involved in fraudulent activity to prevent yourself from facing the various charges.

 Recent Press Releases Involving Mail Fraud, Wire Fraud and Other Forms of Fraud:

 Shawanda Nevers was charged with: